Ch. 01 — In Stealth · Pre-Seed Open

 On-device

-All inference happens locally on the ring — private, instant, and works fully offline.
+All AI runs locally on the ring — private, instant, and works fully offline.
 No cloud dependency.

 CONCEPT_FRAME / 001 REC · STEALTH RINGIT // PROTOTYPE REVEAL — Q4